2011 NBA lockout: Cancellations

 Owners and players met again on October 18–20 for 30 hours of talks over three days.
 They met before a federal mediator, George Cohen—the director of the Federal Mediation and Conciliation Service.
 Cohen tried unsuccessfully to resolve the 2011 NFL lockout.
 At the conclusion of the meetings, the sides remained split on the revenue split and the structure of the salary cap.
 The league proposed a 50–50 split of BRI, and the players proposed a range that would allow them as low as 50% of BRI to a maximum of 53%, depending on the league's revenues.
 Gilbert told the players to trust that the salary cap issues could be resolved if they accepted the 50–50 proposal.
 Hunter responded, "I can't trust your gut.
 I got to trust my own gut."
 Silver and San Antonio Spurs owner Peter Holt told reporters that the players refused to negotiate after the 50–50 proposal.
 Fisher told the press "that you guys were lied to" by the owners.
 Hunter said the owners told them, "Take it or leave it."
 Cohen decided that there was "no useful purpose" to continue mediation.
 Tentative agreements were reached on smaller issues, allowing a one-time exemption for teams to waive players without counting against the salary cap, granting teams an annual exemption to waive players and prorate the impact to the salary cap over multiple years, and a mid-level exception of $5 million.

 Hunter characterized the small-market owners as being inflexible in negotiation.
 However, The New York Times wrote that the views of individual owners "cannot be easily categorized by market size, revenue, personal wealth or championship aspirations".
 Dallas Mavericks owner Mark Cuban, whose team was in the fifth-largest market and had one of the highest payrolls, and Portland Trail Blazers owner Paul Allen, the 23rd-wealthiest person in America, were as interested as small-market owners in changing the economy of the NBA in an effort to increase competition.
 While owners of profitable teams like Buss and Dolan were willing to accept modest changes to the CBA, they remained united with the small-market teams based on concerns for the league's long-term health.

 Despite the earlier cancellation announcement, the players and the league hoped that a full 82-game schedule could be salvaged if a deal was reached in time.
 On October 28, Stern announced the cancellation of all games through November 30 after negotiations regarding division of revenue ended without an agreement.
 He said that Hunter was unwilling "to go a penny below 52%" on BRI, while Hunter stated, "We made a lot of concessions, but unfortunately at this time it's not enough."
 Stern indicated that an 82-game season was no longer possible.
-He added that tentative agreement was reached for maximum contract lengths of five years for players staying with their teams or four years when signing with another team.
+He added that a tentative agreement was reached for maximum contract lengths of five years for players staying with their teams or four years when signing with another team.